 She is a licensed Italian attorney (avvocato) and practiced until 2015 in Italy, The Netherlands and Sweden as a member of the Italian Bar Association of Trento: Ordine degli Avvocati di Trento, as well as the Dutch Bar Association Nederlandse Orde van Advocaten and the Swedish Bar Association: Sveriges Advokatsamfundet.

 Nowadays she focuses on developing educational programmes on citizenship and mobility law in Europe.

-She has been an active member of the Italian National Association of Immigration Lawyers ASGI since 1999, the first national association of immigration law academics and practicioners advocating immigrants and asylum rights in Italy.
+She has been an active member of the Italian National Association of Immigration Lawyers ASGI since 1999, the first national association of immigration law academics and practitioners advocating immigrants and asylum rights in Italy.

-She has assisted the European Commission as an external expert for the evaluations of applications and administration of the European Funds for Civil Justice, Fundamental Rights and Citizenship, European Refugee Fund, European Fund for the integration of Third-Country nationals.
+She has assisted the European Commission as an external expert for the evaluations of applications and administration of the European Funds for Civil Justice, Fundamental Rights and Citizenship, European Refugee Fund, European Fund for the integration of Third-Country Nationals.

 She cooperated for almost twenty years with Save the Children program Italy-Europe promoting children’s rights in administrative and judicial procedures and as a legal advisor on child rights in Italy and Europe.